derek-zhou/gara/README.md

 Try it here: [Join the chat in Gara!](https://gara.fly.dev/)

+If you use any path that is not used by the application itself, then it is also a public chatroom by the same name.
+So, a link to `https://gara.fly.dev/i/love/you/` is a public chatroom too.

 Any public chatroom will be destroyed and recreated according to the same policy of a private chat room; we don't persist any data in the server-side.
+Also, a public chatroom can be more easily found out by trial and error, so be aware of the risk.

 ## Security considerations